 Advice to businesses

-We respond to enquiries from local retailers and manufacturers who need guidance on the composition and labelling of their products, and provide advice to help businesses comply with the law.
+We respond to enquiries from local retailers and manufacturers who need guidance on the composition and labelling of their products, and provide advice to help businesses comply with the law by guiding them to sources of food labelling expertise which is commercially available.
 Guidance for businesses on food labelling regulations is available on the Food Standards Agency website.

 Advice to businesses is available at the BusinessLink website.